 a fetus’s potential for being a person does not provide a basis for the claim that it has a significant right to life.
 Even if a potential person has some right to life, that right could not outweigh the right of a woman to obtain an abortion, since “the rights of any actual person invariably outweigh those of any potential person”

-Life vs Potential life
+Identifying Life vs Potential life

 - We treat them differently uprooting a jack seed is not the same as curring down a full grown jack tree.
 Plunging an egg into boiling water not the same as putting a live chicken in boiling water.

-- Can interests and possible rights of merely potential persons outweigh rights of actual full-fledged persons?
+- Can interests and possible rights of merely potential persons outweigh the rights of actual full-fledged persons?
 Future interests and rights v present interests and rights of actual persons?
 Fully-fledged persons, with their actual interests and rights, ought always to be accorded greater moral significance than merely potential persons and non-persons.